ulrikhorn/HYSPLIT_aerosol_background/README.md

 Plot of the air package altitude along the route, overlaid with the type of terrain it passed over:
 ![image](https://github.com/user-attachments/assets/06b0d4cc-7273-4c30-a09a-b16c767c0180)

+The hypothesis is that the altitude and terrain type can predict the characteristics of the aerosol package.

 Usage:
 Download copernicus Land Cover raster (.tif) files for the area of interest and add them to the working directory.